• Home

 You know that helpless feeling when someone you care about is diagnosed with cancer?

-Well, that's how Positivity Cards began—when yet another person in my life was diagnosed with cancer.
+Well that's how Positivity Cards began—when yet another person in my life was diagnosed with cancer.
 I'm Lisa, the creator of Positivity Cards, and I live in Madison, Wisconsin.
 Like many of you who've had a loved one with cancer, I wanted to say just the right thing, to give a thoughtful gift, and above all, I wanted to do something to help.
 My friend with cancer lived several states away and although there were many great gift options available, none seemed quite right for this particular friend.
 I decided to make her a series of cards with inspirational quotes on hand-painted designs.
 Pleased with this idea, I went in search of words that would convey all that I found too difficult to say.
 Having little luck finding quotes that seemed genuinely helpful, I began to research the emotions of cancer and eventually came up with my own words.
 This research, combined with my experience as a primary caregiver to a person with terminal cancer, as well as having friends and family with cancer, led me to create Positivity Cards.

 The Power of Words and How we Fail People with Cancer